 - Pack canned goods first in a sturdy box.
 Make sure the box is not too heavy.
 You can put dry, boxed items on top of cans and jars, or in their own box.

-How to pack bottles
+How to Pack Bottles?

-One of the first items you can pack from the kitchen are wine and alcohol bottles.
+One of the first items you can pack from the kitchen is wine and alcohol bottles.
 Again, check how much it would cost to transport them and if the cost for the move exceeds their price, it’s better to offer them to friends.
 Pack all the bottles you don’t plan on opening between packing and moving day.
 You can also pack ahead of the move food items in sealed glass bottles, like oils and vinegar.

-How to pack food
+How to Pack Food?

 If you’re moving a one-person household who eat out a lot, packing your food shouldn’t be a problem.
 For bigger families who do weekly groceries and stock up on essentials, it might be trickier.
 Basically, you need your fridge and cupboards as empty as possible for the day of your move.
 So, before you pack any food, it’s essential that you go through your stocks and remove all expired items.